 What IS known is that NAC prevents the oxidative stress and inflammation from a seemingly never-ending range of toxins.
 For instance:

-- Cadmium is a heavy metal which was once used in the US as a pesticide, only to be mostly discontinued when reports of horrific side effects surfaced.
-NAC can accelerate recovery from cadmium toxicity (study), protect against cadmium induced liver damage in rats (study), and luckily for acne, prevent antioxidant depletion from cadmium (study).
-NAC can also prevent the uptake of cadmium into cells (study, study).
+CADMIUM – cadmium is a heavy metal which was once used in the US as a pesticide, only to be mostly discontinued when reports of horrific side effects surfaced.
+NAC can accelerate recovery from cadmium toxicity (study) and protect against cadmium induced liver damage in rats (study).

 NAC improves depression symptoms